Compost thermometer in straw.

 Does heat speed up composting?

-Yes, heat speeds up the composting process.
+Yes, heat accelerates the composting process.

 Hot composting is a method of composting that involves actively managing the compost pile to maintain high temperatures, usually between 130-160°F (54-71°C).